 Today marks the last day with Matt.
 I plan on doing a side trip to climb Mount Whitney but Matt has already done it so he will just continue forward on the PCT.
 The snow starts becoming a constant obstacle and takes the energy out of our stride.
 We manage to do 24 miles(39 km) to the Whitney junction.
 After a short goodbye I jog off to catch up with two other hikers.

 To reach the camp spot before Whitney I come across my first river crossing.
 There are about six other hikers and they try to find a good spot to cross.
-They take off their shoes to cross which is like breaking rule number one of river crossing.
+They take off their shoes to cross which breaks rule number one of river crossing.
 I cross behind them easily with water coming up to my knees.

 At camp I join Oliver from Seattle and The Kid from Texas.
 We decide to team up for the Mount Whitney ascent later that night.